swup/gtm-plugin/README.md

 - This event is not triggered on intial load, so the first page view must be triggered elsewhere
 - The event is a `VirtualPageview` with `virtualPageURL` and `virtualPageTitle` properties

-Simplified code run by this plugin on the `replaceContent` hook:
+Simplified code run by this plugin on the `page:view` hook:

 ```js
 window.dataLayer.push({